B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 # Final Neural Network Model Architecture

+Now that have we processed both images and captions, we can feed them into the final neural network model and generate captions.
+I will explain below, but the simplified figure below shows the general architecture of the model, how it receives the text and image data, and how it generates captions.

+![Final Model](../assets/img/image_captions/Final_model1.jpg){: .postImage}

 ##1.
 Setting UP The Model

-Now that have processed both images and captions, we can feed them into the final neural network model.
-Since we have two inputs we have to use the Function API model (instead of the sequential model) which can take more than one input.
-The below figure illustrates the model and it's inout and output.
+Since we have two inputs, we have to use the Functional API model, instead of the sequential model that can only receive one input.
+The steps to set up the model is as follows:

-![Final Model](../assets/img/image_captions/Final_model1.jpg){: .postImage}

-But let me explain the steps in a bit more detail:

-**Input 1:** The first input of the model will be images that were converted into features vectors of 2048 length
+**Input 1:** The first input of the model will be the features vectors of 2048 length that were extracted from the images.

-**Input 2:** The second input of the model will be the text sequences which have a length of 40 and embedding dimension of 200.
-But we first need to feed this into an LSTM layer.
+**Input 2:** The second input of the model will be the text sequences that each have a length of 40 and an embedding dimension of 200.
+But instead of feeding them directly into the model, we first need to feed them into an LSTM layer and then to the final model.
 LSTM (Long Short-Term Memory) is just a special recurrent network layer that can process sequences and understand the order of the words.

-**Merging the inputs:** Next we need to merge both data inputs and convert them to a single tensor and now we can feed this tensor to the functional API mode.
-Note that, to do the merge, we need to do make the output of the previous steps the same length.
-In this case, I converted those outputs 256-length.
+**Merging the inputs:** Next we need to merge both data inputs and convert them into a single tensor that can be fed to the functional API model, but before merging, we need to convert the output of the previous steps to the same length.
+So I converted both inputs to the same length of 256.

-**Model:** So the model takes the tensor input of image and text data, and then I built two dense layers and a Softmax on top of the final layer (to convert the data in the previous layers into probabilities).
-I then fitted the model using an "adam" optimizer and used "categorical_crossentropy" to measure the loss of the model.
+**Modeling:** Then the model takes in the tensor input of image and text data, and builds two more dense layers on top of it.
+Then we apply a Softmax function on top of the final layer (to convert the data in final layers into probabilities).
+After setting up this structure, I fitted the model using an "adam" optimizer and used "categorical_crossentropy" to measure the loss of the model.

-**Output** The output of the model is a single vector, including probabilities for each of the 1600 unique words (which are conditioned on images).
-Then we can use this output to predict for the captions for images in the test data.
-I will explain how to that further down.
+**Output** The output of this model is a single vector.
+Each element of the vector is a probability value and they sum up to one.
+The length of this vector is, 1600, is the same as the number of unique words in the data.
+In other words, each probability value represents the probability of predicting it's relative unique word.
+This means that these probability values are conditioned on images, so the probability value for a word differs from one image to another image.
+For example, we expect the word "dog" to have a higher probability for an image with a with dog, than a for an image without a dog.

-The below image was outputted by the model, it shows the input and output of each layer and the random drop outs that I used to avoid outfitting.
+The below image was outputted by the model, it shows the whole architecture that I just explained as well as the random dropouts that I used to avoid outfitting.

 ![Final Model](../assets/img/image_captions/Final_model2.jpg){: .postImage}